Barrier Beach Trail and Laird-Norton Trail Loop, Wells

 Upon arrival, you will see the old farm house and other historic buildings, which are now used for educational purposes.
 To check out their listing of guided nature walks, research demonstrations, and workshops, here is the website: https://www.wellsreserve.org/ You will also find some interesting history on this site.

 From the parking lot, head up the hill toward the fields and bear left on the dirt/gravel road.
 Soon you will come to a sign for the Laird-Norton Trail on left.
 Side note, mosquitoes can be aggressive here.
 If you forget anything on this trip, do not let it be your bug spray.
 If you are highly adverse to insects, you may opt to visit in late August or September when the bug season has settled down a bit.
-My campers actually told me that this was the "worst field trip ever Jill!", because they were pretty much eaten alive.
-That said, we went several weeks ago, so hopefully the bug situation is a bit more tolerable now.
-And you can bet I will bring them back in the fall to redeem myself and give them the true experience of this incredible place.
+I brought a group of campers here several years ago in mid-July and they actually told me that it was the "worst field trip ever Jill!"
+They had a very legitimate reason for having this opinion because they were pretty much eaten alive.
+Just make sure to pack the bug spray.

 After taking a left onto the Laird-Norton Trail, you will walk down a path that connects with a very long boardwalk, entrance on the right.